 During the fourth quarter of fiscal 2007, the Company recorded a special charge of \$13.7 million as a result of its decision to only use eight-inch technology at its wafer fabrication facility in Limerick.
 Certain manufacturing processes and products produced on the Limerick facility's six-inch production line will transition to the Company's existing eight-inch production line in Limerick while others will transition to external foundries.
 The charge is for severance and fringe benefit costs recorded pursuant to SFAS 88 under the Company's ongoing benefit plan for 150 manufacturing employees associated with this action.
-As of November 1, 2008, 126 of the 150 employees included in this cost reduction or the remaining affected employees will be terminated.
+As of November 1, 2008, 126 of the 150 employees included in this cost reduction action were still employed by the Company.
+The Company expects production to cease in the six-inch wafer fabrication facility during the first half of 2009, at which time the employment of the remaining affected employees will be terminated.
 These employees must continue to be employed by the Company until their employment is involuntarily terminated in order to receive the severance benefit.
-During the fourth quarter of 2008, the Company and additional charge of \$1.5 million related to this action, of which \$1.2 million was an adjustment to the original estimate of the severance costs and \$0.3 million was for clean-up and closure costs that were charged to expense as incurred.
-The Company expects to and clean-up and closure costs related to this action over the next three quarters totaling approximately \$1.5 million.
+During the fourth quarter of 2008, the Company recorded an additional charge of \$1.5 million related to this action, of which \$1.2 million was an adjustment to the original estimate of the severance costs and \$0.3 million was for clean-up and closure costs that were charged to expense as incurred.
+The Company expects to incur additional clean-up and closure costs related to this action over the next three quarters totaling approximately \$1.5 million.
 In accordance with SFAS 146, the Company will expense these costs as incurred.